ivanvorobei/SPIndicator/README.md

 indicatorView.presentSide = .bottom
 ```
-In last cases indicator will appear from bottom and attached to bottom.
-For manage offset check property `offset`.
+In the case from above, the indicator will appear from bottom and will be attached to bottom.
+To manage the offset - check the property `offset`.

 ### Shared Configuration

-Also you can change some default values for alerts.
-For example you can change default duration for alert with next code:
+Also, you can change some default values for the alerts.
+For example, you can change the default duration for an alert with this code:

 ```swift
 SPIndicatorView.appearance().duration = 2
 ```

 It will apply for all alerts.
-I recomend set it in app delegate.
-But you can change it in runtime.
+I recommend to set it in app delegate, but you can change it in runtime.

 ## SwiftUI